bitpay/cordova-plugin-qrscanner/readme.md

 If you run into issues in your own project, try the test project in this repo to confirm your environment is set up properly: `npm run gen-tests && npm run test:ios`.

-## wp8
+## Windows

 Before testing - ensure the Windows Phone SDK is installed.
 In order to deploy from the command line Windows Phone 8.0 SDK and Visual Studio 2012 update 2 (or later) must be installed.
+Visual Studio 2015 is recommended for debugging Windows desktop apps.

 ## Browser